Three Commandments of Great Retail Experience.

 #1 — Sales Associates should never need to leave the sales floor.

 Never.
 Say it with me — never.
 Unless it’s for the bathroom, a rest break or time to go home, there is no reason why your sales person should be anything but customer facing.
 Simpler said than done, I know — but cmon, it’s 2018.
 If anyone leaves the floor, it should be your floor leadership but keep your sales people selling every chance they get.
-Now, if you can create a strategy (and deploy a solution) that allows your employees to access product information, training, team collaboration and retail execution tools without going out back, you’ve just done a few things:
+Now, if you can create a strategy (and deploy a solution) that allows your employees to access product information, sales training, team collaboration and retail execution tools without going out back, you’ve just done a few things:

 - Not left the customer alone with their smartphone and their favorite eVendor, who chances are has the same product or something similar for a competitive cost and can ship it free to their house in less than 48 hours.